flokoe/bash-hackers-wiki/docs/snipplets/rndstr.md

 \</div\>

-The remaining examples don\'t use quite the same tricks, which will hopefully be explained elsewhere eventually.
+The remaining examples don't use quite the same tricks, which will hopefully be explained elsewhere eventually.
 See [unset](../commands/builtin/unset.md#scope) for why doing assignments in this way works well.